Election Day is Tuesday, November 3, 2020

-How to Vote by Absentee Ballot (Deadlines)
+How to Apply for an Absentee Ballot (Deadlines)

-- Upon completion, applications must be mailed to your county board no later than the seventh day before the election or delivered in person no later than the day before the election.
+Upon completion, applications must be mailed to your county board no later than the seventh day before the election or delivered in person no later than the day before the election.

 - the address where you are registered

-- the reason for the request, and
+the reason for the request.

 If you apply by letter, an application form will be mailed with your ballot.
 The application form must be completed and returned with your ballot.